0n0w1c/electric-grid/readme.md

 #### Electric Grid
 A Factorio 2.0 mod to bring more structure to the electric network.
-See license.txt for credits to the developers and their work that came before me.
+See license.txt for credits to the developers and their work that came before.
 A special thanks to Stringweasel for his work on Fluidic Power, the inspiration.

 Important notes: